reidpr/quac/sphinx/dependencies.rst

 Dependencies
 ************

-Installation of Twepi has been documented only on Ubunti Linux ("Precise Pangolin"), though it also runs on Macs and a few Red Hat variants.
+Installation of QUAC has been documented only on Ubuntu Linux ("Precise Pangolin"), though it also runs on Macs and a few Red Hat variants.
 Probably any UNIX would be fine.